TylerSpencerVA/Micron-Three-Statement-Model-2.0-and-DCF/README.md

 ## Model Overview

 Micron is in the middle of a documented memory upcycle driven by AI infrastructure demand.
 The central valuation debate is whether the company is structurally re-rating from a cyclical memory business to a durable AI infrastructure cash generator.
-The base case DCF outputs show a conservative structural re-rating with normalized gross margins of 65-50% in years 3, 4, & 5:
+The base case applies a conservative normalization path with normalized gross margins of 65–55% in years 3, 4, & 5, and deliberately lands below the current market price; the gap to market reflects the structural-re-rating premium the base case does not attempt to carry:

-- **Perpetuity growth (3.0% LTGR)**: $1,076 / share
+Perpetuity growth (3.0% LTGR): $615.89 / share (TEV $686B)
-- **EBITDA exit multiple (13.0x)**: $1,034 / share
+EBITDA exit multiple (7.0x): $624.84 / share (TEV $696B)
-- **WACC**: 12.65%
+WACC: 10.67%
-- **Current price (May 26, 2026)**: $895.88
+Current price (May 26, 2026): $895.88

-The model captures the structural improvement thesis (HBM mix, long-term supply agreements, AI demand baseline) through elevated near-term margins and a higher mid-cycle floor than prior cycles, while applying a conservative normalization path in FY2028–FY2030.
+The model captures the structural improvement thesis (HBM mix, long-term supply agreements, AI demand baseline) through elevated near-term margins and a higher mid-cycle floor than prior cycles (55% terminal vs. ~25–30% historical), while applying a conservative normalization path and a through-cycle terminal multiple in FY2028–FY2030.

 <img width="716" height="425" alt="image" src="https://github.com/user-attachments/assets/bfa8614c-c57e-47fa-a790-e62e7184d8e4" />